-43. The total amount of Non-Retail BTMG in PJM shall be calculated based on the sum of the netting capability values reported to PJM in the most recent submittals of Non-Retail BTMG reporting templates.
-Capacity Exchange system.
+43. The total amount of Non-Retail BTMG in PJM shall be calculated based on the sum of the netting capability values reported to PJM in the Capacity Exchange system.

 44. PJM shall post the total amount of Non-Retail BTMG in PJM, Non-Retail BTMG threshold, and the adjustment ratio that is applicable for the calendar year/Planning Period on the PJM website no later than November 30 prior to such calendar year/Planning Period.